JessicaGarson/NYU-Python-Capstone/Dec9th/about.md

 - [Django](https://www.digitalocean.com/community/tutorials/how-to-use-the-django-one-click-install-image-for-ubuntu-16-04)

 ## Heroku
 For today's class we'll be focusing on Heroku pretty heavily.
-We'll be doing a few live deploys of heroku.
+We'll be doing a few live deploys of Heroku.

-We'll be doing the [heroku tutorial live](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and deploying our class site using [this method](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku)
+We'll be doing the [heroku tutorial live](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and deploying our class site using [this method](https://coderwall.com/p/pstm1w/deploying-a-flask-app-at-heroku).

 ## Breaking Up Into Pairs
 We'll be breaking up into teams and deploying a project from last semester.